lefth/duplicate-finder/README.md

 #### FLAGS:
 ```
+FLAGS:
+        --allow-incomplete-consolidation    Continue consolidation even if there are other linked files
+                                            that were not detected.
+This means space will not be saved
+                                            in some cases, but that's a necessity if running with a backup
+                                            copy (the backup copy normally being created with hard links)
+        --consolidate                       Attempt to hard link duplicate files to reclaim space.
+This is
+                                            a testing feature and you should back up your files before
+                                            using it
+    -n, --dry-run                           Don't consolidate files, but print what would be done
     -h, --help                              Prints help information
     -k, --keep-db-file                      Don't delete the sqlite file.
 For debugging
         --mmap                              Use mmap.
-This increases performance of reading large files on SSDs, but
+This increases performance of reading large files
-                                   decreases performance on spinning drives.
-There is also a possibility of
+                                            on SSDs, but decreases performance on spinning drives.
+There
-                                   crashes when files are modified during reading.
+                                            is also a possibility of crashes when files are modified
+                                            during reading
         --no-truncate-db                    Keep the database file from the previous run
-    -j, --print-json               Print output as JSON
-    -q, --quiet                    Reduces level of verbosity
+    -q, --quiet                             Reduces level of verbosity. `-qqq` will suppress printing
+                                            duplicate files
+                                            The computation will still happen, and JSON may still be saved
+        --resume-stage3                     Resume a previous operation at stage 3: this computes any
+                                            necessary full checksums, based on candidates (with matching
+                                            short checksums) in an existing database file.
+Implies
+                                            --no-truncate-db
+        --resume-stage4                     Resume a previous operation at stage 4: this prints results
+                                            based on checksums that have already been computed, and
+                                            consolidates the duplicates if requested.
+Implies
+                                            --no-truncate-db
-    -f, --show-fully-hardlinked    Show duplicates that are already fully hardlinked (so no further space
+    -f, --show-fully-hardlinked             Show duplicates that are already fully hardlinked (so no
-                                   savings are possible)
+                                            further space savings are possible)
     -V, --version                           Prints version information
     -v, --verbose                           Increases level of verbosity

 ```

 #### OPTIONS: